FergusJPWalsh/riddle-arnold/README.md

-# riddle-arnold
+# Riddle-Arnold
-Digitisation of J. Riddle and T. Arnold "A Copious and Critical English-Latin Lexicon" (1847)
+Digitisation of J. Riddle and T. Arnold _A Copious and Critical English-Latin Lexicon_ (London, 1847)